 They are highly effective for achieving definition on your glutes, hamstrings, quads and calves.
 And just like squats, there are so many types of lunges that you can add into your workout routine.

-We suggest start with giving walking lunges a crack.
+We suggest starting with giving walking lunges a crack.

 - Stand straight and place your hands on your hips.